czh-98/REALY/README.md

 ## Evaluation
 ### 1. Data Preparation
-- Obtain the access of Headspace dataset.
-Please sign the [Agreement](https://www-users.cs.york.ac.uk/~nep/research/LYHM/) according to their guideline, after getting the permission, send the reply message to [Zenghao Chai](mailto:zenghaochai@gmail.com).
-Then, we will send the download url to you.
+- We have merged our benchmark to the Headspace dataset.
+Please sign the [Agreement](https://www-users.cs.york.ac.uk/~nep/research/Headspace/) and indicate the usage of REALY benchmark according to their guideline, then you will get the permission to download the benchmark data.

-- Download the benchmark data, and put the "REALY_HIFI3D_keypoints/" and "REALY_scan_region/" folder into "REALY/data/".
+- Download and unzip the benchmark file, you will find three folders, put the "REALY_HIFI3D_keypoints/" and "REALY_scan_region/" folders into "REALY/data/".

-- Use the images from REALY to reconstruct 3D meshes with your method(s).
+- Use the images in the "REALY_image/" folder to reconstruct 3D meshes with your method(s).
 We provide the cropped and the original + depth map versions (512x512), respectively.
 You may use them according to your need.

 - [Important] Please save meshes as "\*.obj", where "\*" should have the same name as input images.
 NOTE: REALY is only suitable for meshes with the same topology.
 Please make sure the saved meshes share the same topology as your template mesh (e.g., if you use [Trimesh](https://trimsh.org/trimesh.html) to save meshes, please check whether you have set "process=False".)